remirror/remirror/docs/static-rendering.md

 ---
 hide_title: true
-title: Render static HTML
+title: Read only/Static rendering
 ---

-# Render static HTML
+# Read only/Static rendering

 In most cases, users view the Remirror document directly in the editor.
 Yet, there are use cases where creating and viewing the document are distinct, e.g.: